woodser/monero-ts/README.md

-# Monero JavaScript API
+# Monero JavaScript Library

-**Compatible with Monero Core v14.1.0**

-## Introduction

-This project provides a modern JavaScript API for a Monero wallet and daemon.
+This project is a library for using a Monero wallet and daemon in JavaScript using RPC bindings to [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html).

-The API currently relies on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).
-Primary goals of this project are to support a local wallet with client-side crypto and a MyMonero wallet which shares the view key with a 3rd party to scan the blockchain.
+In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and for long-term use in the Monero project.

-Main Features
+## Main Features

+- Manage a Monero wallet and daemon using RPC
-- General-purpose library with focus on ease-of-use
+- Cohesive APIs with rigorous focus on ease-of-use
-- Clear object-oriented models to formalize Monero types and their relationships to each other
-- Powerful API to query transactions, transfers, and vouts by their attributes
-- Extensive test suite (130+ passing tests)
-- Fetch and process binary data from the daemon in JavaScript using client-side crypto
+- Fetch and process binary data from the daemon (e.g. raw blocks)

-A quick reference of the wallet and daemon data models can be found [here](monero-model.pdf).
+- Query wallet transactions, transfers, and outputs by their many attributes
+- Be notified when blocks are added to the chain
+- Full multisig support
+- Over 130 passing Mocha tests

-## Wallet Sample Code
+## Sample Code

-See [tests](tests) for the most complete examples of using this library.
+This code introduces the API.
+See the [jsdoc](https://moneroecosystem.org/monero-javascript/), [specification PDF](http://moneroecosystem.org/monero-java/monero-spec.pdf), or [Mocha tests](src/test/) for more details.

 ```js
 // create a wallet that uses a monero-wallet-rpc endpoint